 Fun with Plurals!: What we get wrong when we try to use Latin plurals, the rules of English plurals, pluralizing compound words… Look out, our opinions on plurals are like a charging herd of rhinocerotes!

-part 2: A look at the most commonly misspelled words, and why it’s so easy to spell them wrong.
+You’re Spelling it Wrong, part 1 and part 2: A look at the most commonly misspelled words, and why it’s so easy to spell them wrong.

-part 2: A look at contronyms (aka antagonyms, enantiosemy, or Janus words) words that look exactly alike but have two completely opposite meanings, & some other -nyms as well!!
+Fun with Contranyms, part 1 and part 2: A look at contronyms (aka antagonyms, enantiosemy, or Janus words) words that look exactly alike but have two completely opposite meanings, & some other -nyms as well!!

-part 2: Talking about what we call “flapdoodle words” — those words and phrases that are redundant and just kind of junk things up.
+Flapdoodle Words, part 1 and part 2: Talking about what we call “flapdoodle words” — those words and phrases that are redundant and just kind of junk things up.
 Or do they

 We’re Flat Fine With These Adverbs: Think fast!
 Drive safe!
 Who needs that pesky -ly ending?
 Let’s talk flat adverbs, those adverbs that look like adjectives but are, well, adverbs.